INDIAN HILLS MIDDLE SCHOOL

 Withdrawal from School

 When students move outside the school boundaries, they need to withdraw from Indian Hills.
 This process includes obtaining a withdrawal sheet from the Attendance Office, receiving clearance from each teacher, returning the school issued Chromebook, all books, cleaning out lockers, and paying any fines.
-Failure to complete all of these steps will result in a delay.
+Failure to complete all of these steps will result in a delay releasing student records enabling the student to enroll in their new school.

 Student Recognition and Success Programs